Runalyze/admin-docs/commands.rst

    cache:clear --env=prod

-Clears the production environment cache, he same is possible for the dev environment with ``--env=dev``.
+Clears the production environment cache, the same is possible for the dev environment with ``--env=dev``.
 This command clears the general cache for e.g. the app kernel, the DI container, annotations and twig templates.
 For clearing doctrine's cache (if you changed some entities), you need to run